How it’s done here…

 - Once the freezing takes effect the first vas is isolated and grasped with a small ring clamp, holding it to the skin.

 - The vas is cut and blocked as described above, then returned to the scrotum.
 Through the same opening the right vas is lifted out and treated exactly the same.
+The hole in the skin is so small that it does not need a stitch and closes without further attention.

 TIME ELAPSED: 10 minutes